Introduction

 • In this phase, the team designs the software architecture, database schema, and user interface.

-• System Coding/Development/Implementation:
+• System Coding/Development:

 • In this phase, we build the software using a programming language and development tools.